AShuba/Garmin-CIQ-Manifests/README.md

 # Garmin-CIQ-Manifests
 Set of Garmin Connect IQ SDK manifests files with actual list of supported devices

-Garmin release a lot of wearables devices with different minimal CIQ SDK levels.
+Every year Garmin releases a lot of wearables devices with different minimal CIQ SDK levels.
-The goal of this repo is to keep actual list of Garmin devices related to the concrete Garmin IQ SDK API level.
-This will help you to keep actual list of Garmin devices connected with your Connect IQ aplication.
+The goal of this repo is to genearte manifest.xml file with actual list of Garmin devices which are related to the concrete Garmin IQ SDK API level.
+This can help you to keep actual list of Garmin devices connected with your Connect IQ aplication.

 ## How to use the repo
 You have two options here: